vbhayden/xapi-agents/readme.md

 - Create a ".env" file using the ".env.example" file in this Github repository.
 - Pull the image from DockerHub `docker pull learninglocker/xapi-agents:master`.
-- Run the image in a container `docker run -d -p 8080:80 --name xus --env-file .env learninglocker/xapi-agents:master`.
+- Run the image in a container `docker run -d -p 8080:80 --env-file .env learninglocker/xapi-agents:master`.